sumleo/djinn-agent/README.md

 # Djinn-Agent

-Djinn-Agent is a lightweight, terminal-based tool designed for seamless interaction with Claude's cutting-edge computer-use capabilities.
-Tailored for developers who want to harness the full potential of Claude's functionality from the command line, Djinn-Agent provides an intuitive, efficient interface that integrates easily into your workflow.
+Djinn-Agent is a lightweight, terminal-based tool designed for seamless interaction with Claude's cutting-edge computer-use capabilities—now optimized exclusively for terminal environments.
+Djinn-Agent enables efficient, command-line-driven workflows, excluding GUI-based actions to focus solely on terminal execution.
+Tailored for developers looking to integrate Claude’s functionality directly into their command line, Djinn-Agent is both intuitive and efficient.

 ## 🚀 Features

 - **Direct CLI Access**: Interact with Claude directly from your terminal for a streamlined experience.
-- **Claude's Computer Use Capabilities**: Leverages Claude’s unique ability to navigate, click, type, and more, simulating human-computer interaction for complex workflows.
+- **Terminal-Only Computer Use Capabilities**: Leverages Claude’s ability to execute terminal commands, specifically excluding GUI operations, for robust CLI automation.
 - **Customizable for Development**: With simple setup and configuration options, you can easily tweak Djinn-Agent to fit your project's needs.
 - **Seamless Integration**: Designed to integrate smoothly with Claude’s API, making advanced AI-powered actions straightforward.